 In September, we witnessed two early-stage waste-heat-to-energy firms receive VC funding.
 They are both still in the pre-product phase.

-MTPV raised $6.5 million in the initial closing of its . . .
+MTPV raised $6.5 million in the initial closing . . .

 → Read full post: Claremont Creek Ventures’ portfolio company Alphabet Energy covered in GreenTechEnterprise article